 “Good Job Bees!
-Honey House”: Where did that name come from?
-Well, its just one of those things.
-It all started because David likes to talk to the bees… When he goes through the hives to check the bees, there can be quite a difference between hives.
-Whenever he opened the lid on a hive that was booming and bees were everywhere, he would always tell them “Good Job Bees!” thinking everybody needs a little positive encouragement when they’re doing something good, the bees included.
-As it turns out with the state of bees in our world today, he thinks they can use all the encouragement they can get.
+Honey House”.
+Not a Hawaii name, so where did it come from?
+Well, its one of those things.
+It all started because David likes to talk to the bees….
+When he goes through the hives to check the bees, there can be quite a difference from hive to hive.
+Whenever he opened the lid of a hive that was booming and bees were everywhere, he would always tell them “Good Job Bees!” thinking everybody needs a little positive encouragement when they’re doing something good, the bees included.
+As it turns out, with the state of bees in our world today, we think they can use all the encouragement they can get!

 David did some work in trade and they got their first hive.
 The bees did well and they eventually had two hives.
 They got a little honey here and there and would send it to family and friends.
 Beekeeping was fairly easy back then and the bees for the most part maintained themselves.
 When the Varroa mite, followed by the small hive beetle, came to Hawaii, it challenged everything and they lost their hives.
 Life was in transition for them, so they didn’t have bees for a couple of years after the loss.
 When the time came again that they could get some bees, David traded some work for another hive.
-It was a great year in the usually arid place they live and there was an abundance of rain.
-The bees were loving life and they were able to make some splits and soon had four hives.
+It was a rainy year in the usually arid place they live and there was an abundance of rain.
+The bees were loving life and David was able to make some splits and soon had four hives.
 As the hives increased over the years, so did David’s knowledge as a beekeeper.
 Every day is a continuing education.
-He is blessed to have friends that are also beekeepers who are willing to offer their knowledge.
+He is also blessed to have friends that are beekeepers who are willing to offer their knowledge.